sysrqio/obsidian-ai-vault-assistant/README.md

 # AI Vault Assistant for Obsidian

-**Like [gemini-cli](https://github.com/google-gemini/gemini-cli) for Obsidian** — an AI-powered assistant with 26+ comprehensive vault tools for navigation, search, file management, and knowledge organization.
+**Like [gemini-cli](https://github.com/google-gemini/gemini-cli) for Obsidian** — an AI-powered assistant with 27+ comprehensive vault tools for navigation, search, file management, and knowledge organization.
 Features **Model Context Protocol (MCP) support** for extending capabilities with external tools and services.
-Currently powered by Google Gemini with support for multiple AI models.
+Currently powered by Google Gemini with support for multiple AI models. **Available on Desktop and Mobile**.

 ## Features